Felzow47/snatch-audio-mod/README.md

 ## How do I install this?

-Just download the ZXP from [Release page](https://github.com/Felzow47/snatch-audio-mod/releases) and install it with [ZXP Installer](https://zxpinstaller.com/)
+Just download the ZXP from [Release page](https://github.com/Felzow47/snatch-audio-mod/releases) and install it with [ZXP Installer by Elements](https://zxpinstaller.com/) or [ZXP Install by aescripts](https://aescripts.com/learn/zxp-installer/)

 ## How do I download this?